rteet702/rteet702/README.md

 - Spend my time working on one of my biggest passion projects: Build an open-source framework for web-based banking applications.
 - Hire on and begin my career as a full stack software developer.
 - Find new ways every day to continue my learning and hopefully spread the knowledge I gain along the way.

+## Contact me:
+For professional queries and or collaboration discussion, email me at: robert@teets.dev